Reggie Miller: Later career and retirement (2000–2005)

 In 2005, following the lengthy suspensions of star teammates O'Neal, Stephen Jackson, and Ron Artest for a brawl with fans in Detroit, Miller averaged nearly 20 points per game for stretches of the season.
 He scored 39 points against the Los Angeles Lakers on March 18 at the age of 39.
 In January, Miller angrily shot down rumors that he would retire at the end of the season, saying that if he did decide to retire, he would announce it through his sister Cheryl.
 On February 10, Cheryl, now a sideline reporter for TNT, reported that her brother had told her the previous day that he would indeed retire.

 On April 11, in a game against the Toronto Raptors, Miller passed Jerry West to move into 12th on the NBA's all-time scoring list.

 Miller's last game was on May 19, 2005, at Conseco Fieldhouse, when the Pacers lost 88–79 to the Detroit Pistons in the Eastern Conference Semifinals, ending the series 4–2.
 In the game, Miller led the Pacers with 27 points, making 11 out of 16 field goals including four of eight three-pointers.
 When he was taken out with 15.7 seconds to play, the Indianapolis crowd gave him a final standing ovation.
 Then-Pistons coach (and former Pacers coach) Larry Brown called an additional timeout during which the Pistons players joined in the ovation, a moment which provided closure to Miller's career and to a season that had been overshadowed by the brawl between the two teams.
 This won the 2005 Best Moment ESPY Award.

 Over his 18-year NBA career, Miller made over $105 million in salary, playing in 1,389 games for the Pacers.
-He is one of five NBA players who spent an entire career of 18 or more seasons with a single franchise.
+He is one of seven NBA players who spent an entire career of 18 or more seasons with a single franchise.
 He is widely recognized as one of the greatest shooters in NBA history.
 Miller is one of only nine players to join the 50–40–90 club and has made 2,560 3-pointers in his career, which was an NBA record at the time of his retirement.
 His record was later broken by Ray Allen, who was later surpassed by Stephen Curry.
 To commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Miller as the 47th greatest player in NBA history.